joelouthan/Theologicus/src/ruth/ruth4.md

 ><sup>5-6</sup> Then Boaz said, “On the day you buy the field from Naomi, you will acquire Ruth the Moabitess, the wife of the deceased man, to perpetuate the man’s name on his property.”
 The redeemer replied, “I can’t redeem it myself, or I will ruin my own inheritance.
 Take my right of redemption, because I can’t redeem it.”

-- the son of new wife will inherit his dead brother's property
+- redeemer marries widow
-- this was so that the name of the dead would not be forgotten nor blotted out
+- yet their son will inherit his deceased dad's property

 <hr style="clear:both;">